 Classic Vegan Chocolate Chip Cookies

 These are the BEST vegan chocolate chip cookies.
 The recipe is easy to make with simple ingredients, using applesauce instead of eggs for a healthy swap.
-It makes a small batch of 2 dozen dairy-free cookies but can be easily doubled and leftovers are freezer-friendly.
-These chewy vegan cookies taste just like the ones you grew up making!
+They have slightly crisp edges with a chewy center that will take you back to childhood.
+These vegan chewy cookies taste just like the ones you grew up making!

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 We are also affiliates of wine.com and may earn a commission if you choose to purchase through our links.
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!